bodywork-ml/bodywork-docs/docs/quickstart_ml_pipeline.md

 The ML problem we have chosen to use for this example, is the classification of iris plants into one of their three sub-species, given their physical dimensions.
 It uses the [iris plants dataset](https://scikit-learn.org/stable/datasets/index.html#iris-dataset) and is an example of a multi-class classification task.

-The Jupyter notebook titled [ml_prototype_work.ipynb](https://github.com/bodywork-ml/bodywork-ml-pipeline-project/blob/master/ml_prototype_work.ipynb) and found in the root of the [project's GitHub repository](https://github.com/bodywork-ml/bodywork-ml-pipeline-project), documents the trivial ML workflow used to arrive at a proposed solution to this task.
+The Jupyter notebook titled [ml_prototype_work.ipynb](https://github.com/bodywork-ml/bodywork-ml-pipeline-project/blob/master/notebooks/ml_prototype_work.ipynb), documents the trivial ML workflow used to arrive at a proposed solution to this task.
 It trains a Decision Tree classifier and persists the trained model to cloud storage.
 Take five minutes to read through it.

 ## The MLOps Task